Vertigo-1958

 How exquisite does Kim Novak look in the film??

-The film is not always an easy watch as it is complex, to be fair, but like a fine wine, it gets better and better.
+The film is not always an easy watch, as it is complex, to be fair, but like a fine wine, it improves with age.

 Oscar Nominations: Best Sound, Best Art Direction